 - Just add water

 Glaze can sit for years and harden.
-Glazes ingredients do not dissolve.
+Glaze ingredients do not dissolve.
 All you have to do is add water and set it aside for a day or two.
 The elements are suspended in water.
 Mix well and apply.
 Batches or bottles of glaze should be mixed thoroughly before each application.
 No glaze should be left on the bottom.
-You may want to test fire first before apply to your piece.
+You may want to test-fire first before apply to your piece.

 - Get Creative and Combine Your Glazes